Senators Reach Deal To Stabilize ACA Insurance Markets For 2 Years

 The agreement would also restore $106 million in money to publicize the open enrollment period for ACA health insurance.
 Trump had cut the budget for ACA outreach by 90 percent earlier this year, a move many advocates said would suppress enrollment.

-Lori Lodes, who ran ACA outreach during the Obama administration, said that money will only be effective if it were to be approved early enough to reach those who need coverage.
+Lori Lodes, who ran ACA outreach during the Obama administration, said that money will only be effective if it is approved early enough to reach those who need coverage.
 Open enrollment on the federal exchange begins on Nov.
 1 and ends on Dec.
 15.

 Murray said she and Alexander had had discussions with more than half the Senate about the bill and she believed the plan would get broad support.
 Alexander said they'll work to get co-sponsors for the legislation throughout the week so they can bring a bill to McConnell for consideration.
 McConnell has not said whether he supports the effort.